Field Productivity Dashboard

 1. Policies and guidelines for improving the productivity of long-term care workplaces

-While the demand for care services is expected to increase further, the working-age population is expected to decline rapidly, and it is estimated that about 570,000 new care workers will be needed in 2040.
+While demand for nursing care services is expected to increase further, the working-age population is expected to decline rapidly, and approximately 570,000 new nursing care workers are estimated to be needed in 2040.

 In order to respond to these issues, Ministry of Health, Labor and Welfare is implementing a variety of comprehensive measures, such as improving the treatment of long-term care workers, including wage increases, improving the work environment, including reducing the burden of work by increasing productivity, and developing environments in which foreign long-term care workers can play an active role.